Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Bounded alternation copyless CRA

-for every different $u, v \in \nodes(t)$ where $\var(t(u))$ and $\var(t(v))$ are the set of all variables in $t(u)$ and $t(v)$, respectively.
-In other words, in addition that each substitution is copyless, each $\cX_2$-variable is used at most once in a substitution tree $t$ (note that there is no restriction in $\cX_1$).
-Notice that with this restriction the composition of substitutions that are labels of different nodes is copyless also for the registers $\cX_2$.

-We say that $t$ is \emph{constants-free} if, for every $u \in \nodes(t)$ the substitution $t(u)$ does not use constants from the semiring.
-Finally, for any node $u \in \nodes(t)$ we define the \emph{collapse operation} $t^\collapse(u)$ to be the expression:
+for every $u, v \in \nodes(t)$.
+In other words, each $\cX_2$-variable is used at most once in a substitution tree $t$ (note that there is no restriction in $\cX_1$).
+With the condition (\ref{eq:substitution-trees}), the composition of substitutions between different nodes is also copyless for the set $\cX_2$.
+We say that $t \in \trees(\cX_1, \cX_2)$ is \emph{constant-free} if, for every $u \in \nodes(t)$ the substitution $t(u)$ does not use elements from $\cS$.
+Finally, for any node $u \in \nodes(t)$ we define the \emph{collapse operation} $t^\collapse(u)$ such that:

 where $k = |u|$ and $u[\cdot, i]$ is the prefix of $u$ until position $i$.
 In other words, $t^\collapse(u)$ is the composition of all substitution along the branch from the root until $u$.
-Notice that this composition is a copyless substitution because of the condition (\ref{eq:substitution-trees}).
+Note that, by condition (\ref{eq:substitution-trees}), this composition always produces a copyless substitution.

+Before going into the details of the proof we recall the following lemma which is a well-known property of unambiguous finite automata and, in particular, of unambiguous CRA. \begin{lemma}\cite{Sakarovitch09,weber1991degree} For every different runs $\rho$ and $\rho'$ of an unambiguous finite automaton $\cA$ over $w \in \Sigma^*$, the last states of $\rho$ and $\rho'$ are different, that is, $\rho(|w|) \neq \rho'(|w|)$. \end{lemma}